Italophilia: Medieval period

 After the fall of the Roman Empire, its vast governmental network provided a structure for the Roman Catholic Church's ecclesiastic rule.
 The bishops, rather than the Roman prefects became the source of order and the seat of power.
 In many important ways, the Roman Catholic Church became the successor of the Roman Empire.
 The Church and its Pope were major stabilizing influences in Europe in the centuries that followed.
 In the words of historian Will Durant (in The Story of Civilization: Caesar and Christ):

 The civilization of Italy continued to be a cultural force that helped preserve Greco-Roman civilization and ideals during this period.
 Latin, the indigenous language of the Italic people, became the universal language of the Catholic Church and, generally, of culture and learning in Europe.

-Western Monasticism, as first practiced by the followers of Saint Benedict, born in Nursia in 480 AD, spread from Italy to all parts of Europe.
+Western Monasticism, as first practised by the followers of Saint Benedict, born in Nursia in 480 AD, spread from Italy to all parts of Europe.
 The Benedictine monks were a very important factor in preserving Greco-Roman culture and learning for later centuries.

 The earliest known letter notation in the Western musical tradition appears in a book on music by the 6th-century philosopher Boethius ("De Institutione Musica").
-Gregorian Chant, an outgrowth of Roman plain chant, strongly influenced both liturgical and secular music during the Middle Ages.
+Gregorian Chant, an outgrowth of Roman plainchant, strongly influenced both liturgical and secular music during the Middle Ages.
 An Italian monk, Guido of Arezzo (born in 991), developed the form of musical notation that became the basis of Western music and, subsequently, of music worldwide.

 Saint Francis of Assisi (born Giovanni di Bernardone in Assisi in 1181) was a friar who founded the men's Order of Friars Minor and the women's Order of St. Clare, both of which attracted many followers from all over Europe.
 He became one of the most venerated religious figures in Catholic Church history.